-Another driver may change lanes suddenly and turn into you.

-You may be trapped when you need to change lanes.
+- Another driver may change lanes suddenly and turn into you. - You may be trapped when you need to change lanes.

-Find an open spot where you aren't near other traffic.
+Find an open spot where you are not near other traffic.
 When traffic is heavy, it may be hard to find an open spot.
 If you must travel near other vehicles, try to keep as much space as possible between you and them.
 Also, drop back or pull forward so that you are sure the other driver can see you.

 Strong Winds.
 Strong winds make it difficult to stay in your lane.
 The problem is usually worse for lighter vehicles.
 This problem can be especially bad coming out of tunnels.
-Don't drive alongside others if you can avoid it.
+If you can avoid it do not drive along side of others when crosswinds can affect you.